Balaidas Chatterjee: Playing career

 Chatterjee was brought up and coached by legendary Dukhiram Majumder, founder of Aryans.
-He joined then Calcutta Football League side Mohun Bagan AC in 1921 and was part of the "golden era" of the club during British rule in India.
+He joined then Calcutta Football League side Mohun Bagan in 1921 and was part of the "golden era" of the club during British rule in India.
 Being a multi-sports personality, he was a tough guy on field, known for giving a "fitting reply" to the Europeans during matches.
 In 1923, they participated at the Rovers Cup in Bombay and defeated several English teams to reach the final, the first Indian team to do so, but went down 4–1 to a technically superior team 2nd Battalion of Durham Light Infantry.
 They later defeated Calcutta' FC (the oldest football club in India with having Europeans in squad) for the first time in the return leg of Calcutta Football League.
 In 1925, his team became the first civilian Indian team to be invited in the historic Durand Cup, where they were defeated by Sherwood Foresters in semi-finals.

 Chatterjee played for the club successfully as center half in 2–3–5 formation throughout his career.
 In the 1930s, He represented Mohun Bagan in multiple tournaments alongside some of club's legendary players — Karuna Bhattacharya, Syed Abdus Samad, Umapati Kumar, Sanmatha Dutta, Bimal Mukherjee, and Satu Chowdhury.
 After leaving Mohun Bagan, he appeared with Aryan, one of the oldest clubs in the city.